edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 The script will read the `private.pem` file from the same directory.

-Run the script to get a JWT (JSON Web Token):
+Make the script executable and run it to get a JWT (JSON Web Token):
 ```
+$ chmod +x create-jwt.sh
 $ ./create-jwt.sh
 Payload: {
     "iss":"1",